-5. Supervisors must be in agreement with training provider requirements concerning any reports or communication in relation to the student.
+5. Supervisors must be in agreement with training provider requirements with regards to any reports or communication in relation to the student.
 They should be willing to share appropriate information with regards to the student's competencies, developments and areas for development.